Florida Residency for Tuition Purposes

 Accessing Financial Services via the Web through Passport

 Total fee assessment and due date will be indicated at the conclusion of each registration transaction.
-(Students should obtain a fee slip at the self-inquiry terminals in Admissions and Enrollment Services or on the Web.)
+(Students should obtain a fee slip at the self-inquiry terminals in the Admissions and Records office or on the web.)

 Students must drop classes before the drop/add deadline in order to avoid financial responsibility for dropped classes.
 Students who withdraw from their class(es) after the drop/add period will be responsible for payment of fees for such classes.
 Students who rely on financial aid to cover the cost of their tuition must drop their classes during the drop/add period to avoid financial responsibility.